rasambowl/FE8CM/README.md

 Hey there!

 This is a conversation maker for Fire Emblem: The Sacred Stones!
-It's supposed to based off of the FE: Fates Conversation Maker I'm @rasambowl on Twitter, if you have any questions or concerns about this program, contact me there, I'll be happy to answer any of them.
+It's supposed to be based off of the FE: Fates Conversation Maker.
+I'm @rasambowl on Twitter, if you have any questions or concerns about this program, contact me there, I'll be happy to answer any of them.

 ////// THINGS YOU NEED TO DOWNLOAD FIRST FOR OPTIMAL USE OR USE IN GENERAL \\\\\\